its-cyberjaya/constitution/README.md

   2. Prepares financial reports for Annual General Meeting, and any meeting that requests for it, and
   3. Ensure the transparency of budgets and expenditures of IT Society.

 ## Regulation 6: Responsibilities of Divisional Committee Members
 1. Head of division
   * is responsible for planning, managing, and leading their respective divisions.
   * is held accountable for any events organized by the division.
   * must heed the guidance of the executive council.
   * must take note of budget expenditures.
-  * Head of divisions may remove members from their division without prior notice or reason.
 2. Deputy of divisions
   * assists the head of divisions.
   * assume the responsibilities of the head of their division in their absence.
 3. General
   * Members of divisions must participate in the event or project at hand.
   * Division members may help out with tasks from other divisions, however activities from their own division must take precedence.

 ## Regulation 7: Responsibilities of Event Committee Members
 1. Director of Event